imgeng/image-cdn-wordpress/readme.txt

 > Note: this plugin was based on the [CDN Enabler](https://github.com/keycdn/cdn-enabler) plugin, but has diverged and will not track it.

+== Installation ==

+The following are the steps to install the Image CDN plugin

+1. In your WordPress Administration Panels, click on Add New option under Plugins from the menu.
+2. Type `ImageEngine` in the search box in the top right corner.
+3. Click the "Install Now" button on the Image CDN – WordPress CDN Plugin.
+4. Activate the plugin
+4. Go to Settings -> Image CDN and follow in the instructions on how to enable the service.

 == Frequently Asked Questions ==

 = What is an Image CDN =

-An [Image CDN](https://imageengine.io/what-is-an-image-cdn?utm_source=wordpress.org&utm_medium=page&utm_term=wp-imageengine&utm_campaign=wp-imageengine) is just like a normal CDN, but with built in featurs to optimize images.
+An [Image CDN](https://imageengine.io/what-is-an-image-cdn?utm_source=wordpress.org&utm_medium=page&utm_term=wp-imageengine&utm_campaign=wp-imageengine) is just like a normal CDN, but with built in features to optimize images.
 With ImageEngine, this optimization happens automatically, according to the capabilities of the device or browser.

 = What kinds of files can I serve through the CDN? =